inderpreet1390/qc/l4_Quantum_Gates/readme.md

 ## Dependencies

-Before running the notebook, ensure that you have the required libraries already installed.
+While running the notebooks (colab or ipynb), ensure that you have the required libraries already installed.
 If not, use `!pip install` within the notebook to install them, as shown in the lecture.